omarsar/data_science_bookmarks/README.md

 - Series:
 - People:
 - Papers:
   - [Dynamic Routing Between Capsules](https://arxiv.org/pdf/1710.09829.pdf) - Capsule-based networks that perform better than a convolutional net on MNIST.
 Basically, a new look to neurons or units!
-Follow up paper here
 - Blogs / Web:
 - Code:
   - [Capsule Nets implementation on Tensorflow](https://github.com/naturomics/CapsNet-Tensorflow)